 12. Dawn Dishwashing Liquid

-A little bit drop of Dawn dishwashing liquid works more effectively to kill fleas than some prescribed flea shampoos.
+A drop of Dawn dishwashing liquid works more effectively to kill fleas than some prescribed flea shampoos.
 To kill fleas with Dawn dishwashing liquid is really easy.
 Follow these steps:

-- Prepare the warm bath for your dog.
+- Prepare a warm bath for your dog.

 - Put your dog in the tub.